Make sure that endpoints do not use default passwords to connect to wireless access points |

 If wireless access points are configured with default or empty passwords, hackers can use wireless sniffers to capture the wireless traffic, extract plain text passwords and other sensitive information that can be used to attack the network.

 Action1 automates assessment of wireless connection settings on each endpoint within the CDE to make sure no connections are made using default or empty wireless passwords.
 This adds the additional layer of protection to catch wireless access points no detected during network equipment assessment.

-Sign-up for Action1 Free Edition to streamline compliance efforts for your network of endpoints.
-Such as you can simplify assessments of 2.1.1.c: Default Passwords for Access Points for your internal or external auditors, create instant or regular compliance reports that prove your compliance while reducing the costs.
+Sign-up for Action1 Free Edition to receive real-time alerts and view instant data from your endpoints, such as alert on 2.1.1.c: Default Passwords for Access Points created, deleted or modified or run live or scheduled queries with the ability to export to CSV or Excel.
 Action1 Endpoint Security Platform is entirely SaaS, with online web interface (no management tools to install) and it has zero cost for basic functionality.
-Running in the Cloud, Action1 discovers all of your endpoints within seconds and allows you to pass compliance audits and maintain continuous compliance with ease.
+Running in the Cloud, Action1 discovers all of your endpoints in seconds and you can query your entire network in plain English.